mtomilov/spiny-challenge/README.md

 Great for prototyping, would switch to redis for speed and to postgres for relational data.

+## Why flask?

+I think it's perfect for lightweight apis.
+We certainly don't want to pull all of django if we end up using 10% of it.

 ## Why this format?

 `{"date": ..., "keyword": ..., "interest": ..., "is_partial": ...}`